-Bachelor’s degree in Culinary Management, other related field, or a combination of education and experience is required
+Bachelor’s degree in Culinary Management, related field, or a combination of education and experience is required

-• Ten years full time experience in fine dining and/or commercial food service and/or nationally recognized retail food service required
+• Ten years full time experience in fine dining, commercial food service and/or nationally recognized retail food service required

 • In addition to knowledge of world cuisine, applicant must have ability to teach others, encourage and develop a cooking staff, and refine their skills.
 This individual must be able to apply his or her knowledge successfully in a university food program setting to create a team environment.

 • ServSafe certification